e2b-dev/awesome-ai-agents/README.md

 Coding, Build-your-own

 ### Description
+yAgents is an Agent-Builder Agent made by Yeager.ai capable of designing, coding and debugging its own tools.
 - Designed to help build, prototype, and deploy AI-powered tools and agents easily and efficiently.
 - Built on the LangChain framework, allowing users of any technical background to create, improve, and deploy AI agents.
 - Equipped with an interactive command line interface for real-time feedback and ease of navigation.